Capstone-Projects-2022-Fall/project-attendance-face-recognition/documentation/docs/requirements/use-case-descriptions.md

 2. User Story:
-As a student, if I’m unable to get my attendance recorded after multiple attempts, I want an alternative method to verify my presence and let the professor know that I'm in class.
+As a student, if I’m unable to get my attendance recorded after multiple attempts, I want an alternative method to verify my presence and let the instructor know that I'm in class.

 Use Case:
 If the user is a student, they login to Canvas using their credentials